 Fees at Empire State College

-The State University of New York requires that the College Fee be charged to all SUNY students each term at $.85 per credit, up to a maximum charge of $12.50 per term.
+The State University of New York requires that the college fee be charged to all SUNY students, each term, at $1.70 per credit or $25.00 for 12+ credits per term.

-A Residency Fee is charged for residency courses to fund the expenses associated with the course.
+A residency fee is charged for residency courses to fund the expenses associated with the course.
 The residency fee does not include the cost of lodging and meals for the students.

-An MBA Program Fee of $375 is charged to all MBA students in their initial enrollment.
+An MBA program fee of $375 is charged to all MBA students in their initial enrollment.
 This is a one-time fee.

-A Returned Check Fee of $20 is charged to accounts when a check is returned by the bank.
+A returned check fee of $20 is charged to accounts when a check is returned by the bank.

 The mission of SUNY Empire’s Student Accounts is to provide the best possible customer service to students, alumni, faculty, and staff.
 Contact the Student Information Center at 518-587-2100 or ...800-847-3000